-Onto vs On to!
+Onto vs. on to!
 A space always makes a difference, even if it’s impossible to notice it when you’re speaking.
 When you’re writing, however, it’s easy to get confused with words that only differ because the one is written as one word while the other is written as two.
 Certainly, other people will probably understand what you mean, but it’s always better to write correctly to avoid any possible misunderstandings.
-To feel even more confident in your written English, read on to find out the difference between Onto vs On to.
+To feel even more confident in your written English, read on to find out the difference between onto vs. on to.

-Onto vs On to Meaning
+Onto vs. On to

-- The waves frothed as they crashed ONTO the beach.
+- The waves frothed as they crashed onto the beach.

-- Many young people are opting to go ON TO college.
+- Many young people are opting to go on to college.

 Let’s look at a few examples to make the distinction clearer.
 For instance, when you say that someone climbed onto the roof, onto is spelled as one word because it shows that this person climbed on top of the roof.
 Or, let’s say that one of your friends has been robbed.
 After they contact the police and say which items were stolen, the police will be onto the robbers.
 What you mean by this is that the police will be fully aware of, or informed about the robbers and that now they will do everything possible to catch them.